Alena Kostornaia: 2021–2022 season: Final season with Tutberidze

 At Skate Canada, Kostornaia placed third in the short program.
 She attempted and landed her triple Axel, though it was called on the quarter, and trailed behind Valieva and Tuktamysheva.
 She was fourth in the free skate, but remained in third place overall.
 She said afterward that she had "made some errors, but was pleased with my results."
 At her second event, the 2021 Internationaux de France, Kostornaia skated a clean short program without a triple Axel.
 She attempted and fell on it in the free skate, but landed her other jumps, taking the silver medal.
 She skated the free skate with dramatic makeup she cited as a tribute to Billie Eilish, "who is also not afraid to look different than others, and I really relate to that".
 Due to her placements at her two Grand Prix assignments, Kostornaia qualified to the final women's spot in the 2021–22 Grand Prix Final, but the event was canceled due to travel restrictions related to the Omicron variant.

 On 13 December 2021, it was announced by Sports.ru that Kostornaia had been forced to withdraw from the 2022 Russian Championships due to a hand fracture that would keep her off the ice for 20 days.
 She declined to comment on the injury, but her inability to compete was largely perceived by figures in Russian figure skating as the end to her bid to qualify to the Russian team for the 2022 Winter Olympics.
 Kostornaia later confirmed in a video on her YouTube channel that the injury was the result of a bad fall on a failed triple Axel attempt.
 She returned to training in February, where she suffered a new fracture in her left wrist while restoring her jumps.

 In an Instagram post made on 14 December, Kostornaia stated that she planned to continue to compete for another Olympic quadrennial.
 On 2 March 2022, Russian media outlet Sports.ru reported that Kostornaia had been asked to leave the Tutberidze training group by her coaches and would begin training under Elena Buianova.
 She commenced training with Buianova on 8 March.

 2022–2023 season: Transition to pair skating

 On 7 August 2022, Kostornaia's coach, Elena Buyanova, announced that Kostornaia would undergo hip surgery on 8 August to repair an existing injury.
 The surgery was later delayed, and ultimately took place in September.
 In January 2023, Buyanova announced that she was no longer coaching Kostornaia, as the skater had opted to transition to pairs, teamed with Georgy Kunitsa and coached by Sergei Roslyakov.

+Kostornaia/Kunitsa did not compete on the Russian domestic circuit during the spring of 2023, opting to spend that time strengthening their skills as a team.

+2023–2024 season: Debut of Kostornaia/Kunitsa

+Kostornaia/Kunitsa made their domestic debut as a team at the 2023 Russian test skate event in September.

+2024-2025 season

+Kostornaia/Kunitsa appeared at the 2024 Russian test skates, but subsequently withdrew from the rest of the season due to an unspecified illness contracted by Kostornaia.